 But, they have to learn the trick of how to handle relationship problems like a pro.

-Now, there are specific marriage problems which are likely to get worse over time.
+Now, there are specific marriage problems that are likely to get worse over time.
 Issues like –

 - Lack of sexual intimacy/chemistry between partners

-- Prone to cheating and exploring other options outside the marriage
+- Cheating and exploring other options outside the marriage

 - Different spending habits

 But, couples can work together towards the common goal of setting things right by following some of the helpful tips for relationship problems.

 According to a 2019 survey, 20% of the couples said that they argued with their partner over money issues atleast once a week.